Your security and Zoom

 - Create a waiting room for each meeting.
 That means nobody can join the meeting until the host verifies who it is that wants to join the meeting.
 In the unlikely event an unwanted guest slips in, they can be removed from the meeting to the waiting room and cannot disrupt a meeting further.

-- Do not allow members to share information with others in the meeting until the host has verified that all members in a meeting is legitimate.
-In addition the host can specify what types of files can me shared.
+- Do not allow members to share information with others in the meeting until the host has verified that all members in a meeting are legitimate.
+In addition the host can specify what types of files can be shared.

-- The host should not allow a member to use the chat function to send message to all users.
+- The host can limit the chat function to not allow messages to all users.

 For all the Windward zoom meetings we follow these basic guidelines to limit the likelihood of unwelcome guests.

 Is your personal information safe?
 When you signup for a Zoom account you need to secure it with a username and password.
 As long as you keep that information safe and practice good internet safety your information should be secure.

 Guideline for internet safety